money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 The second part will be used to compute and pay the interests of the operation that depends on the abundance of DOCs in the MOC system.
 The value can be obtained by invoking the function `calcDocRedInterestValues(finalDocAmount, docsBtcValue)` of the contract **MocInrate** and also has an accuracy of 18 decimal places.

 The third part will be used to pay the commission, this part is a percentage of the previous part.
-The exact percentage is established in the variable **commissionRate** of the contract **MocInrate**.
-The current value is 0.001 and can be queried through the `getCommissionRate()` function since this parameter is public (note that this parameter when queried through that method also has an accuracy of 18 decimal places, that is, a 1 \ \* 10 ^ 15 in those parameters means that 0.1% is charged as commission).
+The commission fees are explained in [this](#commission-fees-values) section.

 The fourth part returns the amount in RBTC discounting the previously calculated commissions and interests.
-In conclusion, the user receives the amount of RBTC discounting the commissions
+In conclusion, the user receives the amount of RBTC discounting the commissions (if paid in RBTC)

 ```
-    btcReceived = finalBtcAmount - finalBtcAmount * commisionRate;
+    btcReceived = finalBtcAmount - finalBtcAmount * commisionRateInRbtc;
 ```

 ##### Gas limit and gas price